Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 The relative size is important for depth perception.
 For example, if two objects keep the same size, the closest object will be noticed first because it is judged more significant for being near.
 This can occur for both:

-Absolute size Vs. Familiar size:
+Total size Vs. Standard size:

 Without interposition psychology, we could not think or function.
 Our cognitions could not work.